SajadSaeediG/SajadSaeediG.github.io/_pages/research_fpsp.md

 #### A traditional camera consists of a 2D array of light-sensitive pixels.
 In contrast, FPSPs integrate a processor within each pixel on the same chip.
 FPSPs are also referred to as processor-per-pixel arrays (PPA) or cellular-processor arrays (CPA).

-#### Below you will see some of the application and advantages of FPSPs.
+#### Below, you will see some of the applications and advantages of FPSPs.